A Better Way to Protect Teeth Before Decay Starts

 Fluoride treatment in Dallas TX is one of the easiest ways to strengthen enamel and help prevent cavities before they begin.
 Many parents ask about fluoride for their children, and many adults with dry mouth, gum recession, or frequent cavities also benefit from it.
 Professional fluoride treatments are usually quick, painless, and easy to include as part of a preventive care plan.

-At Randall Dentistry, Dr. Drew Randall, TX License #19682, uses preventive dentistry to help patients protect their teeth before small problems turn into restorative treatment.
+At Randall Dentistry, Dr. Drew Randall, TX License #19682, uses preventive general dentistry to help patients protect their teeth before small problems turn into restorative treatment.
 With more than four decades of restorative and preventive experience, he evaluates cavity risk, enamel strength, and long term oral health when recommending fluoride care.
 Patients from Highland Park, University Park, Preston Center, and nearby Dallas neighborhoods value the practical explanations and conservative guidance that help them avoid more complex dental work later.

 What Dentists Mean by Fluoride Treatment